CNC Laser Technology & Applications

 First of all, it is worth pointing out that a high-power diode laser can be used for laser processing.
 It is a relatively modern processing method that, thanks to a reduced size of the spot being processed, can yield enhanced precision and quality compared to classical processing methods.
 The basic difference lies in the cutting medium used, which, in case of laser cutting, is a condensed high-power optical beam.
 Laser devices can be installed in all kinds of processing machines (including lathes, milling machines, machining centers, plotters, 3D printers, and various types of appliances and CNC machines).

-Worldwide, there are approximately 450 thousand CNC machines sold annually, corresponding to a value of roughly 70 billion dollars, out of which almost 283 thousand CNC machines were produced in China alone (data taken from "Global CNC Machine Tools Market 2017-2021" and Grand View Research, Inc.).
+Worldwide, there are approximately 450,000 CNC machines sold annually, corresponding to a value of roughly 70 billion dollars, out of which almost 283,000 CNC machines were produced in China alone (data taken from “Global CNC Machine Tools Market 2017–2021” and Grand View Research, Inc.).
 This estimate includes milling machines, turning machines, laser machines (corresponding to approximately 20% of the total CNC machine units produced), grinders, welding machines and coiling machines, among other equipment.

 CNC Laser for Cutting Machines